herepete/Fidelity/README.md

 2) check which funds have an overlap in their portfolio

-This is version 3 , version 1 and 2 were build on a local machine, the main difference being version 3 where possible makes use of the Fidelity API
+This is version 3 , version 1 and 2 were build on a local machine, the main difference being version 3 where possible makes use of the Fidelity API (which is a lot nicer than trying to scrape data from a webpage)

 the key thing to understand in the API is the ISIN number which is a unique value per fund.